rfdickerson/acm-sensys2014-website/registration.md

 permalink: /registration/
 ---

 Registration will open soon.
 The early registration option for conferences and workshops will be available until 11:59 pm EDT, October 6, 2014.
+You can register your [hotel here](/2014/venue).

 <table style="width:600px">
 <tr>